draios/onprem-install-docs/6.X/6.6.0/04-advanced_configuration.md

 ### Exposing the Sysdig endpoint

-Get the external IP/endpoint for the ingress service.
+Get the external ip/endpoint for the ingress service.

 ```bash
 kubectl -n <namespace>  get service haproxy-ingress-service
 ```

-In route53, create an A record with the DNS name pointing to the external IP/endpoint.
+In route53 create an A record with the dns name pointing to external ip/endpoint.

 ### Gotchas

-Make sure that subnets have an internet gateway configured and have a sufficient number of IP addresses.
+Make sure that subnets have internet gateway configured and has enough ips.

 ## Airgapped installations